Reefa: Career

-In 2014, Reefa enjoyed great success on the Billboard top 200 Chart.
-He notched production credits on two albums that debuted in the Billboard Top 10 in the same week.
-The first was the aforementioned Mastermind album by Rick Ross, and the second was the comeback album Braveheart from R&B princess Ashanti.
-Both albums were released on March 4, 2014.
-Still to come in 2014, Reefa co-produced with Irv Gotti, Myles William and 12Keyz, a remake of the Notorious B.I.G. song "Mo Money Mo Problems" for "The Other Woman" soundtrack movie starring Cameron Diaz, Kate Upton and Nicki Minaj.
-The song features vocals by both Iggy Azalea and Keyshia Cole.
-In addition to that, he also secured the impressive job of scoring all the music for the upcoming season of T.I.'s VH1 reality show T.I. & Tiny: The Family Hustle."
+In 2014, Reefa co-produced with Irv Gotti, Myles William and 12Keyz, a remake of the Notorious B.I.G. song "Mo Money Mo Problems" for "The Other Woman" soundtrack movie with Cameron Diaz, Kate Upton and Nicki Minaj.
+The song has vocals by both Iggy Azalea and Keyshia Cole.
+He scored music for T.I.'s VH1 reality show T.I. & Tiny: The Family Hustle."